2017, 2018 Subaru WRX Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Subaru WRX Prices - How Much is a Subaru WRX?

-To avoid overpaying on a new Subaru WRX, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Subaru WRX, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's New for 2017?

 This year, you can now obtain reverse automatic braking.
 Subaru also installed automatic headlights on every trim.

 The 2017 Subaru WRX is a compact sports sedan.
 Up to five passengers will be able to fit inside.
 All versions of the WRX come standard with all-wheel drive.
 Power comes from a turbocharged four-cylinder engine, which can be mated to either a six-speed manual gearbox or a CVT automatic transmission.
 Buyers can choose from a total of seven paint colors, including Lapis Blue Pearl and Pure Red.

 What Are the Available Trims?